plasmapotatos/EcoEats-App/README.md

 ## Getting Started

 Follow these steps to set up and run EcoEats on your local machine.
+Here's a demo of the current prototype and explanation.
+[Here](https://drive.google.com/file/d/1VKf-BGwldbylcnRCxek1cZlQV4w-Oeft/view?usp=sharing)'s a short explanation of our code structure and organization.

 ### Prerequisites
 Ensure you have the following installed: